pittsburgh-haskell/haskell-installation/README.md

 git clone https://github.com/kazu-yamamoto/unit-test-example
 cd unit-test-example
 cabal configure --enable-tests
-cabal install --only-dependencies
+cabal install --enable-tests --only-dependencies cabal build cabal test
-cabal build
-cabal test
 ```

+Note that the `cabal install` command will install the dependencies found in the `unit-test-example.cabal` file. **We would like these dependencies installed before the workshop, because you may not have Internet access to pull down dependencies there.**

+Your setup is complete for the workshop when `cabal test` succeeds.

-You don't have to do this right away, but you can read an explanation of what this process does, in the provided [tutorial](https://github.com/kazu-yamamoto/unit-test-example/blob/master/markdown/en/tutorial.md).
+If you want to jump ahead before the workshop, you can look at an explanation of what this process does, in the provided [tutorial](https://github.com/kazu-yamamoto/unit-test-example/blob/master/markdown/en/tutorial.md).

 ## Questions?